Killkase42/Microcontroller-Smartwatch/README.md

 - The step-up converter IC was accompanied by the lowest-value reccommended inductor specified by the datasheet.
 With the wifi module demanding a peak of five-hundred milliamps at three point three volts, this may have lead to inductor saturation.
 - The pin that activated the step-up converter IC was not connected to 3.3 volts, meaning it was not activated.

-Additional research on general PCB assembley was also conducted to improve the next design.
+ The identified issues were resolved and additional research on general PCB assembley was also conducted to improve the next design.
+A simple voltage checker was also implemented to estimate the charge of the battery.

-To solve the issue, the circuit was modified to include pullup resistors on all unconnected pins.
-Internal pullup resistors were used on the pins they were available on and external resistors on the others.

-Second Schematic
+Schematic IIB